kubeedge/website/docs/setup/install-with-binary.md

 cloudcore --defaultconfig > cloudcore.yaml
 ```

-please refer to [configuration for cloud](./config#configuration-cloud-side-kubeedge-master) for details.
+Please refer to the [Configuration for Cloud](./config#configuration-cloud-side-kubeedge-master) section for more details.

 ### Run